zhenhu9/Git-Notes/Git-Notes.md

 |/
 * 289a3e2 b
 * 16c9ce9 a

+$ ls				/* On branch b02, we can only see those files. a b c h i j

 $ git checkout master
 $ git branch bug		/* Create a new branch `bug` bashed on master.